-· No course with a grade below C is applicable toward the requirements, and the student must maintain at least an overall C average.
+No course with a grade below C is applicable toward the requirements, and the student must maintain at least an overall C average.

-• The University maintains a well-equipped hospital offering opportunities for work in connection with the academic preparation, if the student so desires.
+The University maintains a well-equipped hospital offering opportunities for work in connection with the academic preparation, if the student so desires.
 For further information, write to the Director of Ancillary Services.

-· Prerequisites: A bachelor's degree with 70 semester hours of liberal arts courses from a recognized college or university.
+[•] Prerequisites: A bachelor's degree with 70 semester hours of liberal arts courses from a recognized college or university and two-thirds of all course work completed through a traditional college setting of residence and/or distance education.